autotraderuk/dbt-dry-run/README.md

 2. `NULL` values in `ARRAY_AGG` (See [IGNORE_NULLS bullet point][bq-ignore-nulls])
 3. Bad query performance that makes it too complex/expensive to run

-### Things still to do...

-The implementation of seeds is incomplete as we don't use them very much in our own dbt projects.
-The dry runner will just use the datatypes that `agate` infers from the CSV files.
-It will ignore any type overrides you add in the YAML.

-If you see anything else that you think it should catch don't hesitate to raise an issue!

 [dbt-home]: https://www.getdbt.com/

 [bq-dry-run]: https://cloud.google.com/bigquery/docs/dry-run-queries